The change will come into force at 00:01 Saturday 24 October. Find out more details about Slough going into tier 2 and what it means.

 The application must be made no later than one month before the first proposed collection date.

-Direct Debit collections are administered by the Public Fundraising Regulatory Association (PFRA) on behalf of Slough Borough Council under a Site Management Agreement (SMA).
+Direct Debit collections are administered by the Institute of Fundraising (IoF) on behalf of Slough Borough Council under a Site Management Agreement (SMA).
 The SMA came into effect from 17 October 2011.

 More information about making a charitable donation safely or reporting scams and bogus collections can be found on this Fraud Advisory Panel leaflet.

 In the first instance please direct all complaints to the licensing manager.
-You can make complaints about a direct debit collection in Slough High Street through the Public Fundraising Regulatory Association (PFRA) website.
+You can make complaints about a direct debit collection in Slough High Street through the Institute of Fundraising (IoF) website.